Day Tours Of Scotland From Edinburgh

 Lothian conduct all of their single day excursions from the comfort of a luxury motor coach fleet.
 Each vehicle is equipped with quality on board amenities including: air conditioning, reclining seats, footrests, Wi-Fi, USB charging and even a washroom.
 As with Rabbie's, you'll be accompanied on your journey by a passionate English-speaking tour guide.
 All tours depart Charlotte Square in Edinburgh.

-Description - On this day tour you'll be treated to tales of political intrigue, epic battles and glorious industrial heritage, each represented by three famous landmarks.
+Description - On this day tour you'll be treated to tales of political history and industrial heritage, each represented by four famous landmarks.
 Spend the morning at Linlithgow Palace, historic seat of Scotland's Stewart monarchs, before continuing onto the Helix Park outside Falkirk.
-Here, by the newest stretch of the Forth and Clyde Canal, you'll encounter two graceful steel giants - The Kelpies.
+Here you'll find the monumental Kelpie Statues, figures from Celtic mythology which here represent the working animals that fueled Scotland's industrial revolution.

-Finally, hop aboard your coach for a drive up to Stirling, where a mighty hilltop fortress and the iconic Wallace Monument await your visit.
+Finally, hop aboard your coach for a drive up to Stirling, where a stop at mighty hilltop fortress and views of the iconic Wallace Monument await.

 Your stay in St Andrews is followed by a trip to Kingsbarns Whisky Distillery & Visitor Centre, which hosts its own guided tours and tasting sessions.
-You'll have an hour to get your distillers cap on before the odour of the mash tun gives way once again to the scent of sea air.
-Anstruther is an ancient fishing village ideally suited to relaxing waterfront strolls, combined, of course, with a freshly prepared fish supper from the local chip shop.
+You'll have an hour to get your distillers cap on before the odour of the mash tun gives way once again to the scent of sea air, as you make your way back to Edinburgh via a scenic coastal route.

 Description - Explore the foothills of the Highlands and its treasured landmarks on this comprehensive weekly excursion.
-Spend time on the banks of Loch Lomond, enjoy lunch in the village of Aberfoyle and finish with a stop at Doune Castle.
+Spend time on the banks of Loch Lomond, ascend the ramparts of Doune Castle, and treat yourself to lunch in the village of Aberfoyle.

 Unique Stops - Aberfoyle.

-5) Rosslyn Chapel, Floors Castle & The Scottish Borders Tour:
+4) Rosslyn Chapel, Borders & Floors Castle Tour:

 Description - Explore the region that shaped and inspired prominent Scottish writer Sir Walter Scott on this remarkably scenic 7-hour tour.
 Visit the now world-famous Rosslyn Chapel then pass through the triple peaks of the Eildon Hills as you make your way to Melrose Abbey, a site close connections to the Knights Templar and Robert the Bruce.